jagger1407/NeoStudio/README.md

 This program aims to be a modding tool for Dragon Ball Z: Budokai Tenkaichi 2.

-As of yet, Neo Studio can only edit general character parameters.
-The ground work is set however, and once I'm able to resume my work on this program, adding melee, ki blast and movement parameters will be very easy.
+As of yet, Neo Studio can only edit general, melee and ki blast related character parameters.

+This program is **not** a replacement for Sparking Studio, but rather meant to be an Open-Source alternative to it, which focusses on the second entry of this series specifically.
+I do not have plans of making this program support Tenkaichi 3, nor is it meant to compete with Sparking Studio in any way.

 ## Usage

-Neo Studio uses character files in the .pak format.
+Neo Studio uses either character files in the .pak, or singular parameter sections via the .dat format.

 If you don't own these files, there are AFL files in the **"AFLs"** folder.
 Use these with AFS Explorer and their respective AFS file to extract the .pak files.

+As for .dat files, those require the character .pak to have been unpacked via [HiroTex's](https://github.com/hirotex) SpikeSoft tool.

 ## Download Requirements